Borges Fiction

 - Elegy (Added in 1964)

 The original 1962 edition of Labyrinths borrowed a French preface from the colorful writer André Maurois, and featured an introduction by editor and translator James E. Irby.
-The 1964 “augmented” edition included a short chronology of Borges’ life, and concluded the book with the poem “Elegy.”
+The 1964 “augmented” edition added a short chronology of Borges’ life, and concluded with the poem “Elegy.”
 In 1984, a hardcover edition was published by the Modern Library.
-In 2007, New Directions finally revised Labyrinths, updating the chronology, “correcting” the original translations, and replacing the Maurois preface with one penned by science fiction writer William Gibson.
+In 2007, New Directions finally revised Labyrinths.
+They updated the chronology, “corrected” the original translations, and replaced Maurois’ preface with an “invitation” penned by science-fiction writer William Gibson.
 They also changed the cover for the first time since John F. Kennedy was president.
 (I’m actually a bit disappointed by that extravagance, but at least the cover remains black and white!)

 Labyrinths was designed as an introduction to Borges, and nearly sixty years later, in remains an ideal place for the beginner to start.